Social media accounts are important, but…

 Ok, devil’s advocate time is over now…

 I am not dissing the importance of numbers.
-There is no question that an implied authority comes with larger numbers of followers and friends.
+There is no question that an implied authority and better SEO comes with larger numbers of followers and friends.

 What I am doing is suggesting that this is not the only measurement that matters.